colinmollenhour/mbootstrap/README.md

 ```

 That's it!
-Now you can develope your custom theme based on Magento-Bootstrap theme
+Now you can develop your custom theme based on Magento-Bootstrap theme

 (i) don`t forget enter your just created theme name (in example it is *custom-theme*)
 at Admin Panel (System -> Configuration -> General -> Design tab -> Themes section -> Default field)